fluencelabs/js-client/README.md

 ## Usage in an Application

 Once you've added the client, you can compile [Aqua](https://github.com/fluencelabs/aqua) and run it in your application.
-To compile Aqua, use [Fluence CLI](https://github.com/fluencelabs/fluence-cli).
+To compile Aqua, use [flox](https://github.com/fluencelabs/flox).

 1. Install the package:

     ```
-    npm i -D "@fluencelabs/fluence-cli"
+    npm i -D "@fluencelabs/flox"
     ```

 2. Add a directory in your project for Aqua code, e.g., `_aqua`.